A. Implicit Definition by Functional Relation; Scientific Significance of Terms Implicitly Defined by Their Functional Relations

 (In our analysis of human knowing) we are dealing with the set of fundamental terms: presentations, inquiry, insight, and conception. … we will have occasion to deal with further terms, reflection, reflective insight, and judgment.
 All of these terms can be defined by their relations to one another; they can all be implicitly defined.
 Presentations are what one inquires about and has insights into, so as to be able to formulate what is essential, significant, relevant, in the presentations.
 [CWL 5, 59]

 In a complete explanation, all concepts hang together.
 The equations are consistent with and complementary to one another.
 They cohere.
-A science is coherent.
+A science is constituted by a coherent set of relations.

 (In) every basic insight there is a circle of terms and relations, such that the terms fix the relations, the relations fix the terms, and the insight fixes both.
 If one grasps the necessary and sufficient conditions for the perfect roundness of this imagined plane curve, then one grasps not only the circle but also the point, the line, the circumference, the radii, the plane, and equality.
 All the concepts tumble out together, because all are needed to express adequately a single insight.
 All are coherent, for coherence basically means that all hang together from a single insight.
 [CWL 3, 12/36]